Home / World Travel Guides / Germany Travel Guide: Plus Best Apps for Visitors

 Driving, Car Hire & Road Travel

-International visitors can rent a car with a valid driving license (an International Driving Permit is recommended but not always required).
-Fuel prices are comparable to other Western European countries, and parking can be challenging in major cities but easier in rural areas.
+Car hire is widely available at major airports and in city centres.
+International visitors can usually rent a vehicle with a valid driving licence, although an International Driving Permit is recommended in some cases.
+Fuel prices are comparable to other Western European countries, and petrol stations are easy to find along major routes.

 The Rentalcars.com app is a convenient aggregator for booking and managing car rentals across major German cities and airports.